 The standard templates support an ABBA pattern, that is Object and Sky frames are alternated with 50% of the total time spent on the object.
 Observation sequences with Object-Sky patterns in which less time would be spent on the sky is commonly used, when bright objects are observed.
 For a source fairly isolated and significantly smaller than the used SINFONI field of view (e.g., a source significantly smaller than $8'' \times 8''$), there exists the possibility to obtain the sky background measurements within the field of view by applying offsets to place the target successively into the four 'quadrants' of the detector while simultaneously monitoring the sky background in the other three (in the ideal case entirely empty) 'quadrants'.

 2.9 Pupil-Tracking Mode

-From P93 onwards, a mode - Pupil-Traking - will be offered, allowing the S-ADI (Spectrocopic ADI) technique to obtain spectra/images of faint companions.
+The Pupil-Tracking mode has been offered since Period 93, allowing the spectroscopic ADI technique to obtain spectra/images of faint companions.